NFIBrokerage/spear/README.md

 # Spear

-A slim gRPC client backed by mint :yum:
+A slim gRPC client backed by mint :yum: for EventStore 20+

 ## FAQ